ilozada/GenomeContent/README.md

 **Input files** \
 Two files are required by `GenomeContent`, the **genome sequence in fasta** format (with the file extension: **faa**, **fas**, **fna** or **fasta**), and the **annotation file in General Feature or Transfer Formats** (with the file extension: **gtf**, **gff** or **gff3**) where the coordinates of the protein-coding genes are described.
 There are two versions of the GFF file format in general use: GFF v2 (created by the Sanger Institute) and GFF v3 (created by the Sequence Ontology Project).
 Both versions have a number of differences to consider.
 [See complete description of `input` files](#input-files-details).

 The `GenomeContent` program can be run in two different modes: **single mode** and **non-single mode**.
 The **single mode** is designed to perform on one single genome project, this is, one genome sequence with its corresponding annotation file.
 The **non-single mode** is designed to perform over several genome projects as one job, this is, two or more different annotation files located in one directory with their corresponding genome sequences.
-See complete description of the `program options` files [here](#program-options).
+See complete description of the `program options` files [here](#program-options) and `output` files [here](#output-files).

 `GenomeContent`: General and mandatory options: